hashim222/mha-bank/README.md

 ## Introduction
-MHA Bank is a simple Python terminal bank app that runs on the Code Institute's mock terminal Heroku.
+MHA Bank is a Python terminal bank app that runs on the Code Institute's mock terminal Heroku.

-MHA Bank stands for Muhammad Hashim Aslam Bank, which is very simple bank app.
+MHA Bank stands for Muhammad Hashim Aslam Bank, which is simple bank app.

 The app asks for a username at the beginning.
 If the user already exists, their previous balance will be shown.
 If not, the app creates a username for them, and then there are four options for them to choose from: deposit, withdraw, view balance, and exit bank.